conda-forge/cuda-feedstock/recipe/doc/end_user_run_guide.md

 Note that CUDA drivers _cannot_ be installed with conda and must be installed on your system using an appropriate installation method.
 See the [CUDA documentation](https://docs.nvidia.com/cuda/) for instructions on how to install ([Linux](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html), [Windows](https://docs.nvidia.com/cuda/cuda-installation-guide-microsoft-windows/index.html)).

+Note that the CUDA packages are designed to be installable in a *CPU-only* environment (i.e. no CUDA driver or GPU installed), see the FAQ at the end of this page.

 ## Installing CUDA

 ### Basic Installation

-The easiest one-step solution to install the full CUDA Toolkit is to install the [cuda metapackage](https://github.com/conda-forge/cuda-feedstock/) with this command:
+The easiest one-step solution to install the full CUDA Toolkit is to install the [`cuda` metapackage](https://github.com/conda-forge/cuda-feedstock/) with this command:

 ```
-conda install -c conda-forge cuda cuda-version=12.4
+conda install -c conda-forge cuda cuda-version=12.5
 ```

 Let's break down this command.
 We are requesting the installation of two metapackages here, `cuda` and `cuda-version`.
-The `cuda` metapackage pulls in all the components of the CUDA Toolkit (CTK) and is roughly equivalent to installing the CUDA Toolkit with traditional OS package managers like apt or yum on Linux.
+The `cuda` metapackage pulls in all the components of the CUDA Toolkit (CTK) and is roughly equivalent to installing the CUDA Toolkit with traditional system package managers like `apt` or `yum` on Linux.
 Similarly to such package managers, the separate components may also be installed independently.
 The [`cuda-version` metapackage](https://github.com/conda-forge/cuda-version-feedstock/blob/main/recipe/README.md) is used to select the version of CUDA to install.
 This metapackage is important because individual components of the CTK are typically versioned independently (the current versions may be found in the [release notes](https://docs.nvidia.com/cuda/cuda-toolkit-release-notes/index.html).
 The `cuda-version` metapackage provides a standard way to install the version of a specific CUDA component corresponding to a given version of the CTK.
 This way, you never have to specify a particular version of any package; you just specify the `cuda-version` that you want, then list packages you want installed and conda will take care of finding the right versions for you.
-The above command will install all components of CUDA from the latest patch release of CUDA 12.4.
+The above command will install all components of CUDA from the latest minor release of CUDA 12.5.

 _Warning: there are contents of OS CUDA Toolkit installs that are not available in the conda-forge packages, including_:
 - Driver libraries, such as (but not limited to)